MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/sip-gateway-configure.md

 You can also enable SIP Gateway by using the PowerShell [Set-CsTeamsCallingPolicy](/powershell/module/skype/set-csteamscallingpolicy?view=skype-ps) cmdlet.
 To enable users for SIP devices, select a policy, and set the `-AllowSIPDevicesCalling` attribute to `True`.
 The default value is `False`, so users will not be able to use their SIP devices unless you enable them.

 > [!NOTE]
-> Policy propagation may take up to 24 hours.
+> - Policy propagation may take up to 24 hours.
-> <br><br> Command executions depends on devices availability, and it may not match the execution status shown in the Teams admin center.
+> - Command executions depends on devices availability, and it may not match the execution status shown in the Teams admin center.
 If you try to enable SIP gateway on a device that doesn't support it, the command won't be executed.

 ## Set the SIP Gateway provisioning server URL